 Liquidity Providers supply the required capital for trading in Forex, cryptocurrency, stock markets, and other markets.
 Liquidity Providers provide bid and ask prices, and the speed of trade execution depends on their presence.
+In fact, a liquidity provider is an individual or entity that supplies assets to a market or a liquidity pool in order to facilitate smooth trading and, in return, receives fees or rewards.

 Who is a liquidity provider?